OWH-projects/html-css-training/README.md

 This session will introduce you to the basic components of the web page: HTML markup and Cascading Style Sheets.

 ###The Web: It's text files all the way down
-Good rule of thumb/huge oversimplification: A web page is basically just a specially formatted text file.
+Good rule of thumb/huge oversimplification: Web pages are text files with special formatting.

 Open your text editor.
 Type this: